bentatum/is-invalid-path-with-extension/README.md

-# is-invalid-path-with-extension
+# is-valid-path-with-extension
-Returns true if a file path has invalid characters or file extension does not match.
+Returns true if a file path has valid characters and file extension matches.